 Hungary still has some way to go with the transition to an eco-friendly energy supply.
 About 50 percent of the national electricity demand is generated in a nuclear power plant in the southern Hungarian city of Paks, which is currently being expanded with Russian support by two new blocks and an investment volume of around 12 billion euros.

 Expansion of renewable energies lags behind

-According to the estimate of the European Commission, the share of renewable energies in electricity generation in Hungary should be around 10 percent in 2018.
-In order to achieve its self-imposed goal of generating at least 14.65 percent of electricity from renewable energy sources by 2020, the government is focusing primarily on biomass and solar energy.
-Wind power currently has a capacity of only around 330 megawatts.
-In 2016 and 2017, no new facilities were added.
-On the other hand, small solar systems with a capacity of up to 0.5 megawatts are subsidized.
+In 2018, renewable energies accounted for around 10 percent of Hungary's electricity generation.
+In order to achieve its self-imposed target of generating at least 14.65 percent of its electricity from renewable sources by 2020, the government is relying on biomass and solar energy.
+Wind energy currently has a capacity of only around 330 megawatts.
+No new wind turbines have been added in the past three years.
+On the other hand, in particular small solar plants are being promoted.

 ABO Wind builds first solar project